DarienLibrary/website_content/content/_finished/museum_passes/museums.md

 <div class="col-md-4">

 ### Bruce Museum
-A regionally based, world-class institution highlighting art, science and natural history in more than a dozen changing exhibitions annually.<br />
+A regionally based, world-class institution highlighting art, science and natural history in more than a dozen changing exhibitions annually.
+The Bruce Museum has [reciprocal agreements](https://dar.to/2C4fxJZ "reciprocal agreements") with several museums.<br />
 [Select date to visit Bruce](https://dar.to/2j4ixhB "Visit the Bruce Museum")<br />
 [View Bruce's exhibits](https://dar.to/2j1UyiM "View the Bruce Museum's exhibits")<br />
 * Each pass admits two adults and their children under the age of 18.